ISISComputingGroup/ibex_developers_manual/Upgrading-to-MySQL-8.md

 ### 6. Install MySQL8 as a service

 Save the following as a batch file somewhere on your computer and then run it **as administrator**.
+It is advised to launch this from within a command prompt so you can debug potential errors as it runs.
 When prompted for passwords, enter the MySQL root password.
 The MySQL root password is stored on the ISIS sharepoint, which you will need access to.

 ```
 sc stop MYSQL80 > nul